 Setting SMART Goals: A Guide for Physicians

-Choosing, planning, and carrying out your own goals can feel daunting.
-Whether professional, financial, personal, physical, or even spiritual, it can all seem like a lot.
-Where to start?
+If choosing, planning, and carrying out your own goals feels daunting, you’re not alone.
+Professional, financial, personal, physical, or even spiritual goals can all compete for your attention.
+Where do you start?
 And what can you expect along the way?
+How do you know if you’re doing it “right”?
 As with so many other life skills, it’s likely that no one ever taught you how to set goals.

-Fortunately, there’s a template that you can follow that breaks the goal-setting process down into clear and accessible parts.
+SMART goals offer a practical framework that breaks the goal-setting process down into clear and manageable parts.
 Innovators and movers in the business world have been using this tool for years, and it’s something that can work for physicians as well.
-In this article, I’ll walk you through the process of setting SMART goals that matter to you.
+In this article, I’ll walk you through the process of setting SMART goals that are realistic, meaningful, and aligned with what matters most to you.

-Writing out your goals by hand is more likely to ensure that you stick to the process compared to typing them into a document or entering them into an app.
+Writing out your goals by hand can make the process more powerful.
+Research suggests that physically writing goals increases follow-through compared with typing them into a document or app.

 Specific

-Get as specific as possible about your goal.
+Get as clear as possible about your goal.
 As author Jack Canfield puts it, “vague goals produce vague results.”
-Define your goal clearly and succinctly.
-It should be something that you can describe in one to two sentences.
+Define your goal in one or two concise sentences.

-To make it clearer and more engaging, phrase your goal in positive terminology.
-This has the added benefit of making it more likely that you’ll get it done.
-For example, instead of deciding you want to get out of an unhappy work environment, you might reframe this to a desire to get into a more fulfilling position.
+Framing your goal in positive language can also increase motivation, making it more likely that you’ll get it done.
+For example, instead of deciding you want to get out of an unhappy work environment, you might reframe this goal as moving towards a more fulfilling role.

 Measurable

-You should be able to objectively track your progress, whether that’s a checklist, a habit tracker, a set of numbers, or anything else that gives you a way to measure your efforts towards the goal.
+You should be able to track your progress objectively.
+This might involve a checklist, a habit tracker, specific numbers, or another concrete way to see movement toward your goal.

-The magic of the process is that once you reach that goal, other possibilities that are currently out of reach may open up.
+Don’t get too caught up in the idea of your limitations.
+The magic of the process is that once you reach your first goal, other possibilities that are currently out of reach may open up.
 In the words of writer Joseph Campbell, “Follow your bliss and the universe will open doors for you where there were only walls.”

 Relevant

-Get in touch with your core values and ask yourself how this goal aligns with your personal vision.
+To be sustainable, your goal should align with your core values and personal vision.
 The goal should matter to you, not just to your friends, family, or administrators.
 It’s great if the goal will make everyone happy, but if it’s not your own, you’ll be less likely to commit to it.

 Time-Bound

-Once you’ve identified your goal, break it down into “micro goals” that you can complete within a very short period of time.
-This progress of completing will help propel you forward, keeping the momentum going.
+Once you’ve identified your goal, break it down into “micro goals” (sometimes known as process goals) that you can complete within a very short period of time.
+This progressive completion will help propel you forward, keeping the momentum going.

 If you struggle with time management, I have a number of articles available on the website that may be helpful.
 They focus on issues that are specifically relevant to physicians and medical practice.
 If you’re looking for more guidance, my Four Week Focus Shift course is a self-guided way to find focus for the goals that matter.
 I also offer 3 and 6 month Time Management coaching packages for physicians.